Outsource Bookkeeping

 Full-time in-house bookkeeper$45,000–$65,000/year + benefitsLarge transaction volumes

-Outsourced flat-rate service$400–$700/monthOngoing monthly bookkeeping — best value
+Outsourced monthly service$300–$2,000/month by volumeOngoing monthly bookkeeping — best value

 Cloud-based bookkeeping service$300–$800/monthRemote-friendly, all-in pricing

-For most Canadian small businesses doing ongoing monthly bookkeeping, outsourced flat-rate is the clear winner — predictable pricing, professional accountability, and no employment overhead.
+For most Canadian small businesses doing ongoing monthly bookkeeping, an outsourced flat-rate service is the clear winner — predictable pricing, professional accountability, and no employment overhead.
+The $300–$2,000/month spread is driven almost entirely by transaction volume: a freelancer with 30 transactions/month sits at the bottom; a multi-account business with 500+ transactions and payroll sits at the top.

-Bookkeeping rates vary by province based on cost of living, tax complexity, and local demand:
+Bookkeeping rates vary by province based on cost of living, tax complexity, and local demand.
+Hourly ranges below span freelancers (low end) to established local firms (high end); monthly ranges span low-volume to high-volume books:

 Ontario and BC have the highest rates due to cost of living and tax complexity (HST in Ontario; GST + PST in BC).
 Alberta's no-PST environment keeps rates slightly lower.